Glucose-6-phosphate dehydrogenase test

 Toggle: English / Spanish

-Glucose-6-phosphate dehydrogenase (G6PD) is a type of protein, called an enzyme, that helps red blood cells work properly.
-The G6PD test looks at the amount (activity) of this substance in a patient's red blood cells.
+Glucose-6-phosphate dehydrogenase (G6PD) is a protein that helps red blood cells work properly.
+The G6PD test looks at the amount (activity) of this substance in red blood cells.

 RBC G6PD test; G6PD screen

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

 Your health care provider may recommend this test if you have signs of G6PD deficiency.
 This means you do not have enough G6PD activity.

 Too little G6PD activity leads to the destruction of red blood cells.
 This process is called hemolysis.
 When this process is actively occurring, it is called a hemolytic episode.

 Hemolytic episodes can be triggered by infections, severe stress, certain foods (such as fava beans), and certain medicines, including:

 Normal values vary and depend upon the laboratory used.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.